-IONIS PHARMACEUTICALS, INC. Annual Meeting of Stockholders June 1, 2023 2:00 PM Pacific Time This proxy is solicited by the Board of Directors of Ionis Pharmaceuticals, Inc.
+IONIS PHARMACEUTICALS, INC. Annual Meeting of Stockholders June 6, 2024 2:00 PM Pacific Time This proxy is solicited by the Board of Directors of Ionis Pharmaceuticals, Inc.

-The undersigned hereby appoints Brett Monia and Elizabeth L. Hougen, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the reverse side, all the shares of lonis Pharmaceuticals, Inc. Common Stock which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held June 1, 2023 at www.virtualshareholdermeeting.com/IONS2023 or any adjournment thereof with all powers which the undersigned would possess if present at the meeting.
+The undersigned hereby appoints Brett Monia and Elizabeth L. Hougen, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the reverse side, all the shares of Ionis Pharmaceuticals, Inc. Common Stock which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held June 6, 2024 at www.virtualshareholdermeeting.com/IONS2024 or any adjournment thereof with all powers which the undersigned would possess if present at the meeting.

 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned.
-If no such direction is made but the card is signed, this proxy will be voted FOR the election of the nominees under Proposal 1, FOR Proposal 2, 1 YEAR for Proposal 3, FOR Proposal 4, FOR Proposal 5 and FOR Proposal 6 and in the discretion of the proxies with respect to such other business as may properly come before the meeting.
+If no such direction is made but the card is signed, this proxy will be voted FOR the election of the nominees under Proposal 1, FOR Proposal 2, FOR Proposal 3, and FOR Proposal 4 and in the discretion of the proxies with respect to such other business as may properly come before the meeting.